relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/data_sources.md

 ### People / HR Data Sources

-In Trace People / HR data is reffered to as `Monitored Individuals`.
+In Trace People / HR data is refered to as `Monitored Individuals`.
 A Monitored Individual is a person within the organization whose communications are being analyzed for misconduct.

 `Monitored Individuals` are used as a unit of billing by Relativity Trace.
 Generally a Relativity Trace license will specify a number of Monitored Individuals available and the number of data sources they can be used on.